laiwz/laiwz.github.io/index.md

     <div id="taiwan-exports" style="display: none; text-align: left; line-height: 1.5" >
     How do foreign economic influences shape domestic politics?
 I study this question leveraging the unique settings of Taiwan, where exports heavily rely on the Chinese market, and the major political cleavage is relations with mainland China.
 Using a shift-share design,  I find that townships with more exports to mainland China vote less for the Democratic Progressive Party, the major party that unequivocally supports Taiwanese independence.
 I offer suggestive evidence that interested voters may worry about losing economic benefits brought by exports to mainland China and so avoid choices likely to cause tensions.
 I do not detect impacts on party identification, identity, and attitudes toward unification or independence.
     <br><br/></div>

-2. "Exposure to Violence and Occupational Choice: Evidence from Children of the Cultural Revolution" (_draft coming soon!_)

 3. "The Long-Run Effects of the Taiping Rebellion" <br>
 with [Li Yang](https://sites.google.com/view/lyang/) and [Colin Xu](https://www.worldbank.org/en/about/people/l/l-colin-xu)